HueSamai/honey/README.md

 There are also optional flags to run honey with.
 Honey flags are single characters concatenated to each other and passed in as the second argument.
 E.g: ```./honeyc [vhids]```

-There are three optional flags:
+There are five optional flags:

 - h: help (displays a help screen, and terminates honey prematurely)
 - v: verbose (log all stdout from test instances)